James Honeyman-Scott: Pretenders

 Hynde later summarized his influence on her playing by saying that Jimmy Scott was her "musical right-hand" and that "He really was the Pretenders sound.
 I don't sound like that.
 When I met him, I was this not-very melodic punky angry guitar player and singer and Jimmy was the melodic one.
 He brought out all the melody in me."
-(Uncut, 1999).
 Chambers later said, "Despite everything the original band accomplished in only two albums, Jimmy and Chrissie were just starting to figure out what they were capable of as a creative team."
-(Rhino Entertainment Company, 2006).

 In May and June 1982, Honeyman-Scott was first in Los Angeles and then in Austin, Texas, for a short visit with his wife Peggy Sue Fender whom he had married in April 1981.
 While in Austin, he became involved in his first co-production effort for an album by Stephen Doster that was never released.
 During the sessions with Stephen Doster in Austin, Honeyman-Scott was called back to London for a band meeting on 14 June with Chrissie Hynde and Martin Chambers that resulted in the dismissal of Pete Farndon from the Pretenders, due to Farndon's increasing substance dependence.